Sinmes/HdfsDAO/README.md

 # HdfsDAO
-This project is HdfsDAO,incloud create,append,exists.
+This project is HdfsDAO,include create,append,exists.